tushar-sharma/prep-coding/README.md

 1. What's the difference between tuple & list?

-2. What's the differnce between return and yield in python?
+2. What's the difference between return and yield in python?